Muotovalio/ci.docker.websphere-traditional/db2/README.md

 ### Build

+1. Copy database scripts to the ddl folder

+  The scripts to create IBM DB2 databases and table spaces are located in STARTUPKIT_INSTALL_HOME/CoreData/Full/DB2/Standard/ddl/
+  * CreateDB.sql
+  * CreateTS.sql

+1 Build an image from a Dockerfile

 - [ ] Copy database scripts to the ddl folder

-  The scripts to create IBM® DB2® databases and table spaces are located in STARTUPKIT_INSTALL_HOME/CoreData/Full/DB2/Standard/ddl/
+  The scripts to create IBM DB2 databases and table spaces are located in STARTUPKIT_INSTALL_HOME/CoreData/Full/DB2/Standard/ddl/
   * CreateDB.sql
   * CreateTS.sql